Glossary of commonly used terms

 Competencies - Where goals are very broad categories of expected behaviors, competencies are more specific expectations.
 They are sometimes referred to as “benchmarks” in MTSS documentation.

 Crystals - Students spend this resource to use their special powers.
 Whenever a student levels up, they earn a single Crystal.
-In Chapter 4, they may also regenerate a little bit every day, according to your settings.
+Once in the Mastery phase, they may also regenerate a little bit every day, according to your settings.

 Custom behaviors - Teachers can create behaviors unique to their classes that only they can edit or delete.

-Damage - Another word for what happens when a student loses Health.
+Damage - Another word for what happens when a student lose Hearts.

-Delayed damage - Delayed damage is not automatically handled and is instead sent to the teacher’s to-do list (and the students’ delayed damage queue).
-This enables students to use their powers to protect and heal each other before any Health is lost.
+Delayed damage - Teachers can decide not to deal with damage right when it occurs.
+Delayed damage is not automatically handled and is instead sent to the teacher’s to-do list (and the students’ delayed damage queue).
+This enables students to use their powers to protect and heal each other before any Hearts are lost.

 Engagement Score - You can see your Engagement Score on the School Dashboard.
 It provides you with a general idea of how engaged students and teachers are with Classcraft, which, in turns, informs you how engaged they are in general.